-Prepaid expenses and other assets: In connection with the Merger on March 30, 2021 a number of Director and Officer insurance contracts were in place, including tail policies accounted for as acquired assets in connection with the Merger.
+Prepaid expenses and other assets: In connection with the Merger, a number of Director and Officer insurance contracts were in place, including tail policies accounted for as acquired assets in connection with the Merger.
 Aggregate premiums of \$2.7 million are being expensed over the term of each respective policy.
-As of December 31, 2021, \$1.0 million has been classified in the consolidated balance sheet as non-current prepaid assets related to amounts that will be expensed more than one year after December 31, 2021.
+As of December 31, 2022 and 2021, \$797 thousand and \$1.0 million, respectively, has been classified in the consolidated balance sheet as non-current prepaid assets related to amounts that will be expensed more than one year after year end.